![]() |

 In 1930, he traveled to California to visit his old friend and studio mate, Clyde Forsythe.
 Forsythe had urged Rockwell to get out of New York for a while.
 Rockwell had been miserable as a bachelor and man-about-town.

 While in California, he met Mary Barstow.
-They were married April 17, 1930 in Alhambra, california.
+They were married April 17, 1930 in Alhambra, alifornia.
 The August 23, 1930 cover of The Saturday Evening Post features Mary on its cover.
 She was the model for the wife in the painting, The Breakfast Table.

 In 1931, Jarvis Waring Rockwell, the couple's first of three sons, was born.

 The next year, in 1932, the new family traveled to Europe.
-Rockwell had reached a point in his work where he couldn'tsatisfy himself, feeling that his paintings were lacking.
+Rockwell had reached a point in his work where he couldn't satisfy himself, feeling that his paintings were lacking.
 So he and Mary packed Jarvis and their belongings and went to live in Paris for eight months.
 The trip didn't help his feelings that his work was "third-rate."
 Finally he painted through those feelings and his self-confidence returned.

 In 1933, Thomas Rhodes Rockwell, the second son out of three, was born to the couple.